 Operating hours of the Empire State Building

-The hours of operation of the observation platform are easy to remember.
-Rain or shine, hours of operation remain the same.
-The Empire State Building opens in the morning at 08:00 am and closes at 02:00 am at night.
-Important: the last elevator up leaves the lobby at 01:15 am.
+The hours of operation of the observation platform are easy to remember!
+Rain or shine, the hours of operation remain the same: 8AM – 2AM.
+It’s worth noting that the last elevator up leaves the lobby at 1:15 AM.

 Location of the Empire State Building